The Mirage: 1990–2000: Early years

 Wynn owned the resort through his company, Golden Nugget Inc., which he renamed Mirage Resorts in 1991.
 A $55 million renovation took place in 1995.
 As of 1997, it was the most profitable resort on the Strip.

+2000–2016: Operator changes

-Wynn left the property and Mirage Resorts in 2000, when the company was acquired by MGM Grand Inc., later renamed to MGM Mirage.
+Wynn left the property and Mirage Resorts in 2000, when the company was acquired by billionaire Kirk Kerkorian, owner of MGM Grand Inc., later renamed to MGM Mirage.
 The hotel rooms were renovated in 2002, and a major renovation took place from 2005 to 2006, to help the Mirage compete with newer resorts.
 The project included several new restaurants and a nightclub, among other changes.
 It was the largest renovation since the resort's opening.

 A $100 million renovation took place in 2008, updating the casino floor and hotel rooms, while adding several restaurants.
 In 2009, Phil Ruffin bought the adjacent Treasure Island Hotel and Casino from MGM Mirage.
 He subsequently made offers to buy the 65-acre Mirage, but was rejected.
 MGM Mirage was renamed MGM Resorts International in 2010.
 Twenty years after its opening, the Mirage remained popular despite being overshadowed by newer and more-luxurious resorts.

+2016–2024: Final years

 Ownership of the Mirage, along with many other MGM properties, was transferred in 2016 to MGM Growth Properties, while MGM Resorts continued to operate it under a lease agreement.
 Vici Properties would later acquire MGM Growth, including the Mirage, in 2022.